Will Trent: Development

 In February 2022, ABC ordered a pilot for Will Trent, based on Karin Slaughter's Will Trent novel series, with Liz Heldens and Daniel Thomsen set to write and executive produce, and Slaughter also to executive produce, with 20th Television as the studio.
 In August 2022, ABC ordered the series for 2022–23 mid-season.
 On April 18, 2023, ABC renewed the series for a second season, which premiered on February 20, 2024.
 On April 3, 2024, ABC renewed the series for a third season, which premiered on January 7, 2025.
 On April 3, 2025, ABC renewed the series for a fourth season.
+On April 13, 2026, ABC renewed the series for a fifth season.

 Casting

 Ramón Rodríguez was cast in the lead role in April 2022, with Erika Christensen cast as Angie Polaski.
 In May 2022, Iantha Richardson was cast as Faith, Jake McLaughlin as Michael, and Sonja Sohn as Amanda.
 In August 2024, Gina Rodriguez joined the cast as a new series regular for the third season.
 In August 2025, Kevin Daniels was promoted as a series regular for the fourth season.